The Majority of Art Histories sessions take place on Wednesdays, chiefly during the Autumn and Spring terms.

 Fine Art students study Western history of art and a history of ideas and critical perspectives in the visual arts.
 They also participate in seminars based around contemporary ideas and themes affecting fine art practice.

-We believe that Humanities study and studio work should sustain and enhance each another, engendering in students a good observational ability and a deeper awareness of the historical and critical contexts underlying contemporary studio practice.
+We believe that the study of Art Histories and studio work should sustain and enhance each another, engendering in students a good observational ability and a deeper awareness of the historical and critical contexts underlying contemporary studio practice.
 When students are required to submit written assignments and theses, they are encouraged to investigate subjects that are of genuine interest to them and to develop their written ideas and skills through one to one tutorials.
 Working to high academic standards of research, documentation and presentation is regarded as important.

 The staff of the Department are each experts in certain fields of art history, who at the same time have an engaged interest in contemporary fine art practice or else conservation/carving practice.

-Thomas Groves : Head of Humanities
+Thomas Groves : Head of Art Histories

 Dr Alice Andrews Emma Biggs Matthew Collings Sue Jenkins Vivienne Lawes Harry Mount Paolo Plotegher Manuel Ramos Dr Matthew Rowe Rachel Steward